michael-je/synthetic-state-space-generator/README.md

 -  **Return Type : `int`**
 -  **Description:** Returns the maximum number of possible states per depth, ensuring minimal transpositions.

 	> **NOTE**: Since describing an exact transposition space is quite difficult using parameters alone, the default function simply behaves as if transpositions are non-existent.
-If you wish to describe a state-space with transpositions, you will have to pass in your own function to replace this one.
+If you wish to describe a state-space with transpositions, you will have to pass in your own functpass in your own function to replace this one.

 ### `default_heuristic_value_function()`